Historic Home: A Complete Guide To Owning One

 Renovations Will Cost More And Take Longer

 When completing renovations or repairs on a historic home, methods and materials will need to be approved.
-The approval process can delay renovations and add to costs and labor, as more highly trained specialists may need to be hired.
+The approval process can delay renovations and add to costs and labor if more highly trained specialists need to be hired.
 Additionally, you must apply for permits when the renovations impact the exterior of the home.
-Renovations alone create enough headaches.
-Therefore, the oversight may seem obstructive.

-Also, due to the age of the home, you may find that renovations or repairs are required more often.
-Again, while some state and local districts don’t require certain upkeep, others may, which can add to the expenses of maintaining the property.
+Also, if a home is a certain age, you may be required to make renovations or repairs more often.
+Again, while some state and local districts don’t require certain upkeep, others may – adding to the expenses of maintaining the property.

-Insuring and financing a home can be a little more challenging than doing so with a traditional home.
-The cost of rebuilding or repairing a historic home can be expensive, which makes it an unattractive prospect to insurers.
-But there are insurance companies that specialize in insuring historic homes.
-So, while you might have to pay more for coverage, you will find an insurance company willing to sell you a home insurance policy.
+Insuring and financing a historic home can be a little more complicated than with a traditional home.
+Rebuilding or repairing a historic home can be expensive, making it an unattractive prospect to insurers.
+But some insurance companies specialize in insuring historic homes.
+Therefore, while you might have to pay more for coverage, at least you can hopefully find an insurance company willing to sell you a home insurance policy.

-Additionally, lenders might also shy away from a historic home outside of a well-established district because its value may be unique or niche.
+Keep in mind, though, that some lenders might shy away from a historic home outside of a well-established district, because its value may be unique or niche.

-The Bottom Line: Historic Homes Offer A Sanctuary From The Modern World
+The Bottom Line: Buying A Historic Home Offers A Sanctuary From The Modern World

 Owning a historic home comes with unique benefits and challenges that might be more than worth it to a history lover.
-But, before you purchase a piece of history, make sure you understand the requirements of ownership and determine whether the perks associated with the purchase outweigh the hoops you’ll have to jump through.
+But, before purchasing a piece of history, make sure you understand the requirements of ownership and determine whether the perks associated with the purchase outweigh the hoops you’ll have to jump through.